Splinter (band): Last albums and splitting up

 The final Splinter album was Splinter, which was released in the UK in 1980 on the Bellaphon label.
 The album was also issued in Japan the following year under the title Sail Away, with a song called "Pigalle" used in place of "All That Love".

 Splinter finally split up in 1984.
 In recent years, Purvis has re-emerged as a performer and composer, working for a British cancer research charity.

 Legacy project

-In 2019, both members of Splinter, realising their recordings were not on the market and had not been for some considerable time, decided to commence a Legacy Project, thus ensuring that unreleased material will be made available to fans.
-In October 2020 they released Never Went Back, an album consisting of recordings of rehearsals for their 1981 tour.
+In 2019, both members of Splinter, realising their recordings were not on the market and had not been for some considerable time (except on unofficial Korean and British reissues), decided to commence a Legacy Project, thus ensuring that unreleased material will be made available to fans.
+In October 2020, they released Never Went Back, an album consisting of recordings of rehearsals for their 1981 tour.